pingcap/tidb-operator/docs/local-dind-tutorial.md

     > **Note:** The outputs of different versions of `kubectl` might be slightly different.

-- For Linux users, `kubeadm` may produce warning messages during installation process if you are using kernel 5.x or later versions.
-The cluster may still be working, but it's recommended to use kernel version 3.10+ or 4.x for better compatiability.
+- For Linux users, `kubeadm` might produce warning messages during the installation process if you are using kernel 5.x or later versions.
+The cluster might still be working, but it is recommended to use kernel version 3.10+ or 4.x for better compatibility.

 - `root` access or permissions to operate with the Docker daemon.